Abuelita’s Kitchen

 In the midst of the pandemic in 2021, I had a spark of inspiration that led me to pitch an idea for a museum exhibit focused on Mexican women’s food stories.
 When I shared it with a colleague at LA Plaza de Cultura y Artes—a museum in downtown Los Angeles dedicated to celebrating the Mexican and Mexican American community—she immediately connected with the concept.
 She mentioned that the museum had long envisioned an exhibit centered on Abuelas, and just like that, "Abuelita’s Kitchen: Mexican Food Stories" was born.

-The film is a heartfelt tribute to these remarkable women, illuminating their vital role in keeping Mexican culture alive and thriving in the heart of Los Angeles.
+The exhibit and corresponding film are a heartfelt tribute to these remarkable women, illuminating their vital role in keeping Mexican culture alive and thriving in the heart of Los Angeles.